Navajo Bridge: History

 Deciding on a solution was difficult, due to the many local interests.
 Issues included preservation of sacred Navajo land, endangered plant species in Marble Canyon, and the possibility of construction debris entering the river.
-The original proposal called for merely widening and fortifying the 1928 bridge, but this was ultimately rejected as not able to meet contemporary federal highway standards.
+The original proposal called for merely widening and fortifying the 1928 bridge, but this was ultimately rejected as not sufficient to meet contemporary federal highway standards.
 Replacement became the only option, and it was eventually decided to entirely discontinue vehicular traffic on the original bridge.
 A new bridge would be built immediately next to the original and have a considerably similar visual appearance, but would conform to modern highway codes.

 The new steel arch bridge was commissioned by the Arizona Department of Transportation and the Federal Highway Administration, and was completed in May 1995, at a cost of $14.7 million.
 A formal dedication was held on September 14, 1995.

 The original Navajo Bridge is still open to pedestrian and equestrian use, and an interpretive center has been constructed on the west side to showcase the historical nature of the bridge and early crossing of the Colorado River.
 The original bridge has been designated as a Historic Civil Engineering Landmark, and was placed on the National Register of Historic Places on August 13, 1981.

 California condors were reintroduced to the area in 1996 and can sometimes be seen on and around Navajo Bridge.